simdjson/simdjson/doc/ondemand_design.md

 You can compare `key()` with unescaped C strings (e.g., `key()=="test"`).
 It is expected that the provided string is a valid JSON string.
 Importantly, the C string must not contain an unescaped quote character (`"`).
-For speed, the comparison is done byte-by-byte without handling the escaped caracters.
+For speed, the comparison is done byte-by-byte without handling the escaped characters.
 If you occasionally need to access and store the unescaped key values, you may use the `unescaped_key()` method.
 Once you have called `unescaped_key()` method, neither the `key()` nor the `unescaped_key()` methods should be called: the current field instance